Guy McCoy Tormé

 Guy McCoy Tormé (also known by its initials, GMT) is a British rock band, formed by Robin Guy and former Gillan members John McCoy and Bernie Tormé.

 Career

 In 2005, Bernie Tormé and John McCoy reunited with the idea of forming a new band, taking advantage of successful sales of the Gillan material published by Angel Air Records between 1997 and 2000.

 In 2006, with the release of Gillan's Live – Edinburgh 1980 DVD, an extra video clip for the song "Cannonball" made by GMT marked the start of the group.
 This was followed by a debut three-track EP called Cannonball, released on 21 August 2006.
+The band then released its first album, Bitter & Twisted.

 In 2007, GMT toured widely throughout the UK, including the RBCS 2007 Rock and Blues Festival in Pentrich.
-The following year, on 17 November 2008 GMT released Evil Twin, their first full album, with Dee Snider performing as a guest vocalist.
+The following year, on 17 November 2008 GMT released Evil Twin, their second album, with Dee Snider performing as a guest vocalist.

-Between 2009 and 2011, GMT performed various shows, releasing their first live album Raw – Live in 2011.
+Between 2009 and 2011, GMT performed various shows, finally releasing their first live album Raw – Live in 2011.